OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time.md

 **Provide Power**

 The Omega itself is powered by a 3.3V source.
-But, all Omega Docks have voltage regulators so you can use any microUSB to power the Dock and Omega.
+But all Omega Docks have voltage regulators so you can use any microUSB to power the Dock and Omega.

 [//]: # (ADD THIS: Plug a microUSB into your Omega)
 [//]: # (ADD PHOTO)